Daif2811/Social-Networking-Application/README.md

 -----------------------------------------------------------

-# Can LIke the post
+# Can Like the post
 - Can like comment and Reply